vgevorgyan/pkgbuild-files/README.md

 A collection of Arch Linux PKGBUILD files with automated build, clean, and repository management scripts.

+## Disclaimer

+Some parts of the scripts in this repository were generated with AI assistance.
+While efforts have been made to ensure functionality and security, please review and test any scripts before using them.

 ## Planned improvements

 - Add non-interactive flag to `build.sh` (e.g., `-y/--yes`) for CI use